P0TAT037/Nova-DMS/Client/Readme potato.txt

 if i rember anything else will tell you, was supposed to finish signup/login page today but i gave up, gonna get back at it tommorw glhf

+17/4/2023
+pls finish delete node api
+post node needs a folder option finsih update node wats da difference between content and description, and do user need to type in both for them? post node ignores directory make api to give premission to user on a single file, takes input of userid and file name make get api that returns users that are premitted on file delete api that delete user's premission on single file, takes input of user id and file name